oktaytuncay/Kubernetes/kubernetes.md

 #### Container Logging

-Let's start with logging in Docker.
-When we run `docker runcodes/event-simulator` in Docker, it generates random event simulating a web server.
+When we run `docker runcodes/event-simulator` in Docker, it generates a random event simulating a web server.
 These are events streamed to the standard output by the application.

 If we were to run the same command in a detached mode using `-d` option, we would not see the logs.
 If we wanted to view the logs, we can use the docker logs command followed by the container id.
 The `-f` option helps us see the live log trail.

 > docker logs -f <cont_id>

-We can create pod with the same docker image using the pod definition file.
+We can create a pod with the same docker image using the pod definition file.

 ```properties
 apiVersion: v1